A Tenth Revolution Group Company

 At the end of the interview, it’s likely you’ll be asked whether you have any questions of your own.

 Coming prepared with some questions to ask at this point is Interview Prep 101, but it’s important not to overlook the importance of this stage.
-This is your opportunity to confirm whether the employer is the right fit for you—interviews are a two-way street!
+This is your opportunity to confirm whether the employer is the right fit for you—interviews are a two-way street after all!

 So make sure you’re asking questions that you actually care about the answer to.
 When we asked AWS professionals in our Careers and Hiring Guide what motivates them to consider leaving an employer, they cited reasons including: